-In between the gallery spaces are exhibits like Donna Ong's "And We Dreamt We Were Birds," an installation which is intended to inspire viewers to
+In between the gallery spaces are exhibits like Donna Ong's "And We Dreamt We Were Birds," an installation of 12 beds hanging from the ceiling, which is intended to inspire viewers to dream.

 Even though the barracks' focus is contemporary art, a much larger collection - more than 4,200 paintings and sculptures - decorates the Ritz-Carlton, Millenia Singapore.